Special offer

 Monitor shift swapping

-Allowing nurses to swap shifts is a great way to give them some control over their schedules.
+Allowing nurses to swap shifts is an effective way to give them greater control over their schedules.
 For example, if one nurse needs time off, they can switch shifts with another nurse instead of requesting the day off.
-Although allowing shift swaps has some benefits, there are also some potential pitfalls.
-You may have an experienced nurse swap with someone new to nursing, for example, leaving you with several inexperienced nurses working during the same shift.

 If you decide to allow shift swapping, set some ground rules.
 The first step is to require nurses to let you know if they want to switch.
 This allows you to determine if the swap might interfere with your staffing plans for that shift.

-Frequently asked questions about scheduling nurses
+FAQs about scheduling nurses

 Do nurses pick their own schedules?

 It all depends on the facility.
-When a hospital, private practice or outpatient clinic has an opening for a nurse, the recruiter usually advertises a specific shift, such as day shift or evening shift.
-There may be some flexibility, such as allowing the nurse to choose two days off each week, but employers typically expect nurses to work during specific hours.
+When a hospital, private practice or outpatient clinic has an opening for a nurse, the recruiter typically advertises a specific shift, such as day or evening.

 How often can nurses take off?